lucashn/peakutils/README.rst

     python setup.py install

-PeakUtils targets Python 3 and depends on numpy, scipy, and optionally on matplotlib.
-Should work on Python 2.7 too.
+PeakUtils targets Python 2.7+ and depends on numpy, scipy, and optionally on matplotlib.

 Contribute
 ----------